soumik7063/Shresta/README.md

 ## Workflow

   + **Citizen Workflow 👩‍🦰:**
-    - The user is required to using their Google email ID (@gmail.com) for authentication and must provide the required details.🔐
+    - The user is required to register using their Google email ID (@gmail.com) for authentication and must provide the required details.📩
-    - The user logs in using registered email Id and password.
+    - The user logs in using registered email Id and password.🔐
     - The user provides their location manually or allows it to be retrieved via an API. 📍
     - An OTP is sent to their registered mobile number for verification, which must be entered to proceed. 🔢
       <br>